Components

 Warning

 When you need to call the user’s attention to an exception condition.
-The condition might not be an error but can cause problems if not resolved.
+The condition might not be an error, but can cause problems if not resolved.

 Disabled

-Error Handling
+Error handling

 Accordion anatomy diagram

-Required Fields
+Required fields

 Accordion anatomy diagram

-Best Practices
+Best practices

-• Align all components within the form
+• Align components within the form.

-• When using two columns, the row should respond as a group.
+• When using two columns, each row should respond as a group.
 For example, if the left column form item becomes invalid and pushes form content down to accommodate space for an error message, then the accompanying right form item will also grow to account for the needed space.

-• Label all text input fields
+• Label all text input fields.

-• Use colons after label names
+• Use colons after label names.